-Addiction is a chronic disease that has the potential to negatively affect a person’s life and health.
+Addiction is a chronic disease that can negatively affect a person’s life and health.
+What many people don’t know is that addiction is a family disease.
+It doesn’t just make the sufferer sick, it also harms their loved ones, colleagues, and acquaintances.
 One of the casualties of a battle with addiction is the trail of damaged relationships it leaves in its wake.
 With the right kind of help, repairing relationships after addiction is possible.

-- Of this number, about 1.9 million people developed an addiction to prescription pain medicines and 586,000 had an addiction to heroin.
+- Of this number, about 1.9 million people developed an addiction to prescription pain medicines, and 586,000 had an addiction to heroin.

 - Approximately 23 percent of those people who use heroin develop an addiction to opioids (the class of pain medications that includes morphine, fentanyl, hydrocodone, codeine, and oxycodone).

-The key to healing from addiction and rebuilding trust after the addict in your family has hurt all of you, let you down, disappointed you and caused chaos more times than you can count is a drug and alcohol treatment program.
+The key to healing from addiction and rebuilding trust after the addict in your family has hurt all of you, let you down, disappointed you, and caused chaos more times than you can count is a drug and alcohol treatment program.
 Professional help is needed for people struggling with drug addiction to learn how to live a sober lifestyle and learn how to live without their drug of choice.

-- Set Realistic Expectations
+Set Realistic Expectations

-- Rebuilding Trust Will Take Time
+Rebuilding Trust Will Take Time

 Learn Healthy Communication Methods

 Eliminate Unhealthy Relationships

 Addiction is an equal-opportunity damager and destroyer of relationships.
 All of a client’s closest personal relationships have the potential to be affected by substance abuse.
 It drives a wedge firmly between the people a person has pledged to hold nearest and dearest.

 Spouse or Partner

 Trust is the foundation of the relationship between romantic partners.
 When addiction appears, it can wear down trust over time or shatter it all at once, depending on circumstances.
 Once compromised, trust is very challenging to get back.
 That doesn’t mean it’s impossible.

-Parents and grandparents are usually a person’s first source of physical, emotional and financial support.
+Parents and grandparents are usually a person’s first source of physical, emotional, and financial support.
 From the time we are born, we learn to lean on our parents.
-If we have a good relationship with them, they are the people we know we can turn to during difficult times and they will always have our back.
+If we have a good relationship with them, they are the people we know we can turn to during difficult times, and they will always have our back.

 Getting clean and sober is essential to having a good, honest relationship with children of any age.
 The younger the child, the easier it will be to get the relationship back on track.
 With older children, it will take time and patience to show the child that this change is permanent and that the parent will be keeping their word about being around for the child going forward.

-- Reach Out to Those People You Want to Reconnect With
+Reach Out to Those People You Want to Reconnect With

 Be Honest and Direct About What You Want

-Don’t Beat Yourself Up Over Past Events
+Don’t Beat Yourself Up Over Past Events.

 Make a Point of Initiating Contact With Family and Friends

 Keep Attending Meetings/Counseling Sessions

 If you have a loved one who is living with an addiction and you want to repair the broken relationship, here are some suggestions to keep in mind:

-- Try to Separate the Disease From the Person
+Try to Separate the Disease From the Person

-- Put a Stop-Loss Order on Past Events
+Put a Stop-Loss Order on Past Events

-- Start Living in the Here and Now
+Start Living in the Here and Now